PointNorm: Dual Normalization is All You Need for Point Cloud Analysis

-\textbf{Standard Deviation Analysis} We analyze the standard deviation change of point cloud during DualNorm to understand how DualNorm address the irregularity of point cloud.
-Let's take PN as a example, since RPN can be done in a similar way due to the symmetry of PN and RPN.
-Suppose that the grouped points before and after PN is $x_{g}$ and $x_{\hat{g}}$, and the standard deviation for $x_{g}$ and $x_{\hat{g}}$ is $\sigma_{x_{g}}$ and $\sigma_{x_{\hat{g}}}$.
+We analyze the standard deviation change of point cloud to understand how DualNorm address the irregularity of point cloud.
+Suppose that the points before and after DualNorm is $x$ and $\hat{x}$, and the standard deviation for $x$ and $\hat{x}$ is $\sigma_{x}$ and $\sigma_{\hat{x}}$.
 According to the scale-and-shift normalization, we have:

-If we ignore the tiny $\varepsilon$, we can express $\sigma_{x_{\hat{g}}}$ as:
+If we ignore the tiny $\varepsilon$, we can express $\sigma_{\hat{x}}$ as:

-Suppose that the standard deviation change ratio is defined as $\Delta = \frac{\sigma_{x_{\hat{g}}}}{\sigma_{x_{g}}}$.
+Suppose that the standard deviation change ratio is defined as $\Delta = \frac{\sigma_{\hat{x}}}{\sigma_{x}}$.
 Equ. \ref{eq:2} can therefore be written as: